marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ++>>>>>>> 631a301... third
 ```

 This is fully predictable: each commit stores full file snapshots however we tend to think in incremental delta, simply looking at the diff induced by changes from commit `A` to commit `B` (i.e. `git diff A B`).
-However when three-way merge is involved (be it for merge or rebase) is the diff with respect to the common ancestor (i.e. `git diff A...B`).
+However when three-way merge is involved (be it for merge or rebase), the relevant diff is with respect to the common ancestor (i.e. `git diff A...B`).

 Let’s say that we resolved the conflict with the following